He lived among us

 In the context of cross-cultural Christian missionary work, "identification" typically refers to the process by which missionaries immerse themselves in the culture, language, and customs of the people they are serving.
 This involves not only learning about the cultural nuances but also adopting certain aspects of the local way of life.
 The objective is to relate to and connect with people in the ethnolinguistic people group to which they are ministering.

 Identification is crucial in effective cross-cultural missionary ministry.
 That's because it fosters trust, understanding, and acceptance within the local community.
-By demonstrating respect for the culture and customs of the people they are serving, missionaries can build meaningful relationships with individuals in the community they seek to serve.
-It thereby enables them to more effectively communicate the Gospel message.
+By demonstrating respect and love for the culture and customs of the people we are trying to reach and serve, we can build meaningful relationships with people in that culture.
+It thereby enables us to more effectively communicate the Gospel message.